awsdocs/amazon-connect-admin-guide/doc_source/media-streaming-attributes.md

-# Live Media Streaming Contact Attributes<a name="media-streaming-attributes"></a>
+# Contact Attributes for Live Media Streaming<a name="media-streaming-attributes"></a>

 The attributes, displayed when you select **Media streams** for the **Type** in a contact flow block that supports attributes include the following:

 Customer audio stream ARN
-The ARN of the Kinesis Video stream that includes the customer data to reference\.
+The ARN of the Kinesis video stream that includes the customer data to reference\.
 **JSONPath format: **$\.MediaStreams\.Customer\.Audio\.StreamARN

 Customer audio start timestamp